 Dr. Alexander Rocke Robertson was born in 1801 in Peebles, Peebleshire, Scotland.
 His father was Dr. James Robertson and his mother was the former Elizabeth Tate.
 His father studied medicine at the University of Edinburgh and he became a skilled surgeon.
 Dr. James Robertson did not marry Elizabeth Tate until he was 47 years old.
 Together they had 6 children; Dr. Alexander Robertson was one of their 3 sons.
 Upon his death in 1817, Dr. James Robertson was the Superintending Surgeon in Bengal, India.

-Dr. Robertson rented office space from William and Walter Eberts for his surgery and family practice as well as space in which he and his landlord’s brother Henry Eberts operated a pharmacy.
+Dr. Robertson rented office space from William and Walter Eberts for his surgery and family medical practice as well as space in which he and his landlord’s brother Henry Eberts operated a pharmacy.
 Dr. Robertson, married their sister Euphemia Eberts on March 11, 1839.
 Euphemia was born on the 10th of June, 1818, the 4th of 7 children born to Joseph Eberts and the former Anne Baker.
 Her siblings were; William, Walter, Henry, Catherine, Nancy and Frances.

 Dr. and Mrs. Robertson purchased property on the south side of Water Street in Chatham and built a home they called Heatherdale.
 They became parents to 9 children; James Joseph (1840), Alexander Rocke (1841), Ann (1843 – 02 August 1850), Elizabeth (1846), Margaret (1847), William Tate (1848), Charles Murray (1854) and Frances Ellen (1856) and a son, who died shortly after his birth in 1845.

 In 1841, Dr. Robertson was commissioned as Surgeon of the 2nd Regiment of the Kent Militia.
 That same year he formally received his licence to practice medicine in Upper Canada.
 He was appointed as a coroner on the 14th of July, 1846.
 Dr. Robertson was elected as the first Reeve of Harwich Township in 1850.
 In 1848, Dr. Robertson took on Dr. Charles James Stuart Askin as his partner in the medical practice carried on in the Eberts Block.
 The building burned to the ground in the great fire in downtown Chatham in 1854.
 Dr. Robertson moved his medical practice to his residence on Water Street.
 He continued to see his patients from this location until his death.